 Supporters & Resources

-Through the initiation of the Kansas State University Campaign for Nonviolence (CNV), the S.A.F.E.
-Zone Program works with the Counseling Services, Center for Advocacy, Response, and Education (CARE), the LBGT Resource Center, the Office of Student Life, the Office of Institutional Equity, and other groups both on-campus and off-campus to offer training for individuals and Safe Zone allies.
+Through Diversity and Multicultural Student Affairs the SAFE Zone Program works with the Counseling and Psychiatric Services, Center for Advocacy, Response, and Education (CARE), the LGBT Resource Center, the Office of Student Life, the Office of Institutional Equity, and other groups both on-campus and off-campus to offer training for individuals and Safe Zone allies.

 Supporters & Resources

 Center for Advocacy, Response, and Education (CARE)

 The Center for Advocacy, Response, and Education provides confidential services and advocacy for survivors of sexual violence, dating violence, stalking and harassment.
 The CARE coordinators are available to assist survivors in understanding and navigating university policies and procedures and helps to promote the academic success and personal wellness of survivors.
 The CARE coordinators are also available to the greater K-State community to provide education, training and facilitated conversations around the aforementioned and related topics.

 LGBT Resource Center

 The LGBT Resource Center at Kansas State University is dedicated to helping the Lesbian, Gay, Bisexual, and Transgender (LGBT) students, staff, and faculty and allied members of our campus and surrounding communities to be more secure, educated, and productive in their personal and professional surroundings.

 It is the goal of the Resource Center to promote equity, respect, and social justice through programs, outreach, and education.
 The Center is open to all and provides information regarding resources available to those of different sexualities and gender identities and helps to build and nurture a diverse and inclusive campus community that supports all aspects of the curricular and co-curricular lives of our students, faculty, staff, and community members.

 The Resource Center opened its doors in August of 2010 and currently has been awarded a five-star Premier Campus rating based upon the Campus Pride Campus Climate Index.

 Office of Institutional Equity

 The objective of the Office of Institutional Equity is to facilitate equal opportunity and nondiscrimination in employment and educational activities by:

 * providing prompt and equitable resolution of complaints;